defano/pig-tutorial/README.md

 *	Drivers that appeal red-light tickets typically win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.

-Specifically, we'll be reproducing the data (found in this article, http://apps.chicagotribune.com/news/local/red-light-camera-tickets/) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.
+Specifically, we'll be reproducing the data (found [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/)) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.

-The full investigavtive series can be found here, http://www.chicagotribune.com/news/watchdog/redlight/.
+The full investigavtive series [can be found here](http://www.chicagotribune.com/news/watchdog/redlight/).

 Getting Started
 ---------------